nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 ];
 {% endhighlight %}

-Although we won’t use it in this tutorial, we’ll record the time and date of the activation in case we want it for future reference.
+Although we won't use it in this tutorial, we'll record the time and date of the activation in case we want it for future reference.

 {% highlight bash %}
 ~/sample_app $ sequelize migration:create --name add_activation_to_users